alidoostnia/Self-adaptive-pattern-matching/README.md

 # Self-adaptive-pattern-matching
-A pattern generator and matching system for self-adaptive solar energy harvesting systems.
+A pattern generator and pattern-matching system for self-adaptive solar energy harvesting systems.

 The project includes two branches: